 I also love that the recipes in this cookbook don’t fall back on processed foods like vegan meats and cheeses – when I open a cookbook, and it calls for beefless crumbles, vegan cheddar, and dairy-free sour cream, I’ll admit I feel a little cheated.

 I love that Love Vegan is based on whole, delicious vegan foods like black beans, sweet potato, and avocado.
 A big plus for weeknight cooking: each recipe takes only 30 minutes to prepare!

 Love Vegan is well-suited to beginner cooks and beginner vegans – in addition to the recipes, it also provides informative background on vegan nutrition and a plant-based lifestyle.

 The Final Verdict

-If you can only choose a single vegan Mexican cookbook from this list, I’d recommend going with Terry’s Viva Vegan! – her recipes will grow with your skill set, and for the little price you pay for 200 recipes, it is the best bang for your buck.
+If you can only choose a single vegan Mexican cookbook from this list, I’d recommend going with Terry’s Viva Vegan!
+[Amazon] – her recipes will grow with your skill set, and for the little price you pay for 200 recipes, it is the best bang for your buck.